Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 \subsection{Machine Learning Model}

 Our goal is to learn a parameterized model that outputs $y_d$ given the input feature vector $x_d$.
 We use the vector $w$ to denote the set of model parameters, whose values are chosen so as to minimize a loss function $L(w | \mathcal{D})$ that is defined for the specific ML model (e.g., squared error for linear regression, cross-entropy loss for multi-class classifiers \cite{murphy2012machine}).
-Since the overall distributions $\mathcal{D}_i$ are unknown, instead of minimizing $L(w | \mathcal{D})$ we minimize the empirical loss function, as commonly done:
+Since the overall distributions $\mathcal{D}_i$ are unknown, instead of minimizing $L(w | \mathcal{D})$ we minimize the empirical loss function, as commonly done in ML model training (e.g.,~\cite{wang2019adaptive},~\cite{mcmahan2017communication}):

 where $l(w, x_d, y_d)$ is the error for datapoint $d$, and $| D_V |$ is the number of datapoints.
 Note that the function $l$ may include regularization terms that aim to prevent model overfitting~\cite{mcmahan2017communication}.